nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 |config|

-Check and configure the following library options that are used by the sample:
+Check and configure the following library option that is used by the sample:

-* :kconfig:`CONFIG_OPENTHREAD_COPROCESSOR_NCP` - Selects the NCP architecture for the sample.
-  This is the default.
 * :kconfig:`CONFIG_OPENTHREAD_COPROCESSOR_RCP` - Selects the RCP architecture for the sample.

 .. _ot_coprocessor_sample_config_files: